ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/equation_reading.md

 both the natural language description as well as the source code implementation.
 Accordingly, the AutoMATES team is implementing a module for automatically reading equations found in scientific papers.
 This section details the approaches for (a) data acquisition, (b) detecting the location of equations, (c) encoding the image of the equation and then decoding it into a formal representation, and (d) converting the formal representation into an executable one that can be used in program analysis.
 Here we discuss the current progress as well as the next steps.
 To make rapid progress, the team has extensively explored available state-of-the-art (SOA) open-source tools and resources, and so additionally we discuss the limitations of these tools as well as our plans for addressing these limitations.

 All code for the Equation Reading pipeine is implemented within the AutoMATES [equation_extraction](https://github.com/ml4ai/automates/tree/master/equation_extraction) repository directory.
-There is additionally a [section below](#Instructions-for-running-components) devoted to explaining the steps needed to run each component of the architecture. **TODO: can we link this somehow?**
+There is additionally a [section below](#Instructions-for-running-components) devoted to explaining the steps needed to run each component of the architecture.

 #### Architecture

 >TODO: Description of current state of the overall equation reading architecture.
 Possibly include a figure (architecture diagram)?

-In Figure **XX** we show the overall architecture for equation detection and reading.
+The overall architecture for equation detection and reading.
 In grey are the linkages that are planned, but not yet in place.
 The currently-used SOA open source components are indicated with striped fill.
 See the corresponding sections for the discovered limitations of these third-party components for our use case and our plans for replacing/extending each.

 #### Data collection

 In order to train and evaluate the neural machine learning components used in the detection and decoding of equations found in text, several datasets needed to be constructed.

-For this purpose, the team is making use of papers written in LaTeX (TeX), downloaded in bulk from arXiv, an open-access preprint database for scientific publications **[LINK]**.
+For this purpose, the team is making use of papers written in LaTeX (TeX), downloaded in bulk from [arXiv](https://arxiv.org), an open-access preprint database for scientific publications.
 The team has downloaded the complete set of arXiv PDFs and their corresponding source files from Amazon S3 as described [here](https://arxiv.org/help/bulk_data_s3).
 Previously, similar datasets have been constructed but they are very limited in scope.
-Most relevantly, a sample of source files from the `hep-th` (theoretical high-energy physics) section of arXiv was collected in 2003 for the [KDD cup competition] (see Section **TODO** for an example of the consequence of this limited scope).
+Most relevantly, a sample of source files from the `hep-th` (theoretical high-energy physics) section of arXiv was collected in 2003 for the [KDD cup competition](https://www.cs.cornell.edu/projects/kddcup/datasets.html) (see [equation decoding section](#Equation-decoding) for examples of the consequence of this limited scope).
 By downloading the full set of arXiv, the team has extended this dataset to both increase the number of training examples and to include a variety of relevant domains (including agriculture, biology, and computer science).

 ##### Dataset preprocessing pipeline